 Climate & Geography

 New Jersey or the Garden State is the fifth smallest state in the United States.
 It is bordered by New York, Pennsylvania, Delaware and the Atlantic Ocean.
 New Jersey is surrounded by water except along the northern border with New York.
 It has four main land regions, the Atlantic Coastal Plain, Piedmont, New England Upland and Appalachian Ridge and Valley Region.
-New Jersey has a fairly moderate climate due to it being situated next to the Atlantic Ocean.
+It has a fairly moderate climate due to it being situated next to the Atlantic Ocean.

 Recreation, Culture & Entertainment